santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/Jarvis-for-ADLS-Gen-1.md

 **UserAgent**
 This is the Agent/Machine/Script that sent the request.
 Here you can see if the request came from the portal (you'll see something like Mozilla or Chrome), or from HD-Insight Spark or Hive, from Python, or from any number of other Agents.
+The user agent name is long and though it is often recognizable, it can be hard for customers to parse in its raw form.
+If communicating user agent with a customer, use a friendly name.
+Like 'Browser' or 'Data Factory' or 'Hadoop'.

 **UserName**
 The user that sent the request.
 This will be the AD authenticated username that sent the request to the data lake.